Shinreikyo: Practices in Shinreikyo

 Many practices take place within the Shinreikyo movement.
-A big practice done by Master Otsuka has to do with the spreading of “sacred salt” over ritual centers.
+A big practice done by Otsuka has to do with the spreading of “sacred salt” over ritual centers.
 The spreading of this salt is meant to heal sickness but also accelerate the growth of crops and effectively eliminate insects and pests from farming grounds.
-Another ritual done by Master Otsuka in the Shinreikyo movement includes cleansing oneself before prayer sessions or before entering a room.
+Another ritual done by Otsuka in the Shinreikyo movement includes cleansing oneself before prayer sessions or before entering a room.
 This is done by placing one’s hands together and starting from the top of your head moving them slowly down to the middle of your stomach while vibrating one’s hands and saying “BU-KAN-SEI-KI”.
 This phrase is a set of symbols that have no meaning but simply allow the individual to be present at the moment.
 This allows one to start from a blank slate and has been said to create changes in character over time.

+Nationalism

+Shinreikyo has been described as nationalistic and has organized parades for national pride.